CSE-3902-Team/ZeldaSprint5/README.txt

 "z" and "n" - attack with sword
 "1,2,3,4,5" - Have link shoot different projectiles "e" - cause link to become damaged

-"t" and "y" - cycle between which block is being shown "u" and "i" - cycle between which item is being shown "q" - quits game
+"q" - quits game
 "r" - resets game